-The Clinical Coordinator (CC) the IOR for all rotations.
+The Director of Clinical Education (CC) the IOR for all rotations.
 The CC is the clinical PA student's first point of contact regarding a rotation including reporting absences.
 The CC is responsible for the program-based review of the students, including evaluation of assignments, review of preceptor evaluation of students.
 The CC will assign grades for the clinical experience.
-Issues at a site will be vetted by the Clinical Coordinator as relevant.
+Issues at a site will be vetted by the Director of Clinical Education as relevant.